The solar discs that could power Earth

 “USACE determined that the applicant’s plan for the discharge of fill material does not comply with Clean Water Act guidelines and concluded that the proposed project is contrary to the public interest.”

 The decision was hailed by a chorus of conservation groups.
-“Sometimes a project is so bad, so indefensible, that […]
+“Sometimes a project is so bad, so indefensible, that the politics […]

 Read the Full Article